Childhood Cancer Awareness

 At the gala, so many people share their own or others’ experiences with childhood cancer.
 It is very touching to see how the project grows and the amount of support and awareness it raises.

-Our swim friends offer to pay for the ribbons on more than one occasion but we do not accept.
+Our swim friends offer to pay for the ribbons on more than one occasion, however, we do not accept.
 Gold in September is not a South African initiative.
 If we do raise money, it will be very little when it reaches the United States due to the Rand Dollar exchange rate and bank charges.

 We prefer for now to just make ribbons, hand it out and show that in September every year, we are grateful for a healthy swimmer and that we care for the kids that are suffering from cancer.
 This might change in the future as Monica grows up.
 She might decide to do more.